homics/instructions/homics/docs/user-guide/stock.md

 the second message only updates the data since the orderId is unique.

 It explains why we keep the `table StockOperation`.

-## Congratulations

-You finish this Hands On in time.
-We want to thank you for coming and hopefully, you learnt a lot and are happy with the content of this Hands On.

 ## What's next ?
 [Exercise 6: Containers](containers.md)